 5. Wait for the interviewer to end the call.
 If you take the chance of ending the call first, you risk cutting the interviewer off mid-sentence.
 To avoid this, after the formal ‘goodbyes,’ wait to hear their dial-tone first.

 6. Relocation and salary.
-Majority of the time, phone interviews occur because you are out of state and the employer wants to touch bases with you regarding moving and compensation.
+The majority of the time, phone interviews occur because you are out of state, and the employer wants to touch bases with you regarding moving and compensation.
 It’s always best to discuss salary and relocation during the phone interview.
-It’s not beneficial to be flown out for an interview and then, you are offered a lower salary than you expected.
-Thus, wasting your time and the employer’s.
+It’s not beneficial to be flown out for an interview, and then you are offered a lower salary than you expected.
+Thus, wasting your time and the employers.
 Unlike in-person interviews, it is vital to openly discuss these topics.
 For further assistance on how to answer the question of salary and relocation, check out our blog posts How to Tackle Common Interview Questions and What to Do When You Relocate.